Last updated on September 26 2013

 - The question you are setting logic for is in a repeating section, and the question you want to use as a condition is in a preceding repeating section.
 This is not permitted.

-- The question you want to use as a condition is not a real question - it is either Static Content or End of Survey.
+- The question you want to use as a condition is not a real question - it is either Static Content or End of Form.